Ayfri/Kore/website/src/jsMain/resources/markdown/doc/concepts/Colors.md

 - `RGB` and `ARGB` (numeric colors)
 - `DyeColors` (the 16 dye colors used by entities and items)

-For the vanilla reference on color behavior, see the Minecraft Wiki’s Color page (`https://minecraft.wiki/w/Color`).
+For the vanilla reference on color behavior, see the [Minecraft Wiki - Color](https://minecraft.wiki/w/Color).

 ## Color types in Kore